Regulatory Landscape for the Direct Marketing of Meat and Poultry in Oklahoma

 - Live poultry may be slaughtered on-farm, and the carcasses may be sold directly to a purchaser if the transaction occurs at the farm location.
 This provision is limited to 1,000 chickens, 250 turkeys or a combination per year per farm (4 chickens equals 1 turkey).

 - The mobile slaughter of red meat species is a sub-category of the Custom Exempt category and allows for the slaughter of the animal to occur at one location, while the preparation of cuts occurs at a custom-exempt establishment.
+For more information on mobile slaughter please visit fact sheet FAPC-243.

 Q: Can I sell the meat/poultry from my livestock and/or poultry animals, directly to a customer?